Israel strikes southern Gaza, saying Hamas attacked its soldiers

 "Both of the incidents happened in an Israeli-controlled area, east of the yellow line," the official said.
 "This is a bold violation of the ceasefire."

-Prime Minister Benjamin Netanyahu held consultations with Israel's security heads and directed the military to take "strong action" against any ceasefire violations.
+Prime Minister Benjamin Netanyahu held consultations with Israel's security heads and his office said in a statement that he had directed the military to take "strong action" against what he called "terrorist targets."
 He did not threaten to return to war.

 Hamas said that it was not involved in any clashes in Rafah in southern Gaza.